 3Plaintiff testified: "I explained when I had done that, I read in a case in the paper months before about someone who had a [conviction] overturned because they hadn't read their rights in Spanish.
 It was a feeble attempt of mine at humor.
-I use irony for humor and it was an ironic twist
+I use irony for humor and it was an ironic twist I felt.
+Then I realized, no, this is totally inappropriate."

-The interrogation continued.
+¶ 28 The interrogation continued.
 By 7:30 p.m. plaintiff was tired and had not eaten.
 He testified that he had told the detectives everything he knew.
-Everyone loved his father, and plaintiff could think of no one who might want to hurt his parents.
-Plaintiff wanted to leave, and the detectives told him they would not let him go.
+Everyone loved his father, and plaintiff could think of no one who might have wanted to hurt his parents.
+Plaintiff wanted to leave, and the detectives told him that they would not let him go.
 They continued questioning him.

-Plaintiff testified that he told the detectives that he did not call his brother at 10 p.m. because he did not want him to worry.
-"That's not the way we did things my parents were very private people.
+Plaintiff testified that he told the detectives that he did not call his brother at 10 p.m. on Thursday, April 8, because he did not want him to worry.
+"That's not the way we did things[,] my parents were very private people.
 They took care of themselves.
 So no news is good news."
 Plaintiff also told the detectives that he did not call police on Thursday evening because it was his understanding that he had to wait 24 hours to report a missing person.
-At most, his parents were missing since that morning and it was not unusual for plaintiff's parents to return home at 10:30 p.m.
-According to plaintiff, Lowery asked him many questions about going to the nuts-and-bolts room to look for the British nut instead of walking down the middle aisle of the parts room; plaintiff explained to Lowery that he went to look for the British nut in the box containing such pieces; when he did not find one there, he took the quickest path to the second parts room, i.e., through the first parts room.
-Plaintiff told the officers that he thought his father was killed about 7:30 a.m. because, when his body was discovered, he was wearing boots and a coat he typically wore first thing in the morning.
+At most, his parents were missing since Thursday morning, and it was not unusual for them to return home at 10:30 p.m.
+According to plaintiff, Lowery asked him many questions about the route he took to look for the British nut instead of walking down the middle aisle of the parts room; plaintiff explained to Lowery that he went to look for the British nut in the box containing such pieces; when he did not find one there, he took the quickest path to the second parts room, i.e., through the first parts room.
+Plaintiff told the officers that he thought his father was killed about 7:30 a.m., because, when his body was discovered, he was wearing boots and a coat he typically wore first thing in the morning.